 Štulík, K. a. kol.: Analytické separační metody.
 1. vyd.
 Praha: KU Praha, 2005 (CS)

 Mudge, S. M et al: Environmental Forensic.
 Royal Society of Chemistry, Cambridge, 2008 (CS)

 The course uses teaching methods in form of Lecture - 2 teaching hours per week.
 The e-learning system (LMS Moodle) is available to teachers and students.

 Assesment methods and criteria linked to learning outcomes

 Student assessment takes the form of an oral examination in the range of themes discussed in the lectures.
 Assessed is the knowledge of the theoretical basis of the general analytical procedures and methods and student's ability of creative solution of discussed analytical problem.

 Language of instruction

 The aim of the course is to acquaint students with methods and procedures used in analytical practice, from analytical sample collection through its processing to final analysis.
-The methods of organic and anorganic analysis used in environmental control and protection as well as in the field of security will be also presented.
+The methods of mobile analytics and mobile analyzers used in environmental control and protection as well as in the field of security will be also presented.